Log shipping tokens are used in shipper configurations to direct data to the relevant Logz.io account.

 From your account, go to the Manage Tokens > Data shipping tokens tab. of your Operations workspace.

-It can be reached by selecting > Settings > Tools > Manage Tokens.
+It can be reached by selecting > Settings > Manage tokens in the ADMIN ZONE section of the side navigation menu.

 - Click the Logs option.